muhammadshaban89/learn-kubernetes/Statefulset-&-headless/README.md

 **Note That**
 -----------

-* A headless service () gives each Pod a stable DNS name (e.g., ) but it does not expose the service externally.
+* A headless service gives each Pod a stable DNS name  but it does not expose the service externally.
 * It’s mainly used for internal communication between Pods.
 * To expose it externally, you need to add a NodePort, LoadBalancer, or Ingress on top of it.